The World of Peacock Bass

 can also enjoy this level of comfort and get a trip-specific souvenir at the same time."
 In past seasons, Acute Angling offered client only various cotton T-shirts at their destinations.

-and are occasionally mixed with fibers such as bamboo.
-The shape, size, and combinations of fibers in our micro-dry
+occasionally mixed with fibers such as bamboo.
+The shape, size, and combinations of fibers in our micro-dry shirts

-shirts have been selected for comfort and wear characteristics including softness, durability and the ability to absorb
+have been selected for comfort and wear characteristics including softness, durability and the ability to absorb and

-and wick away moisture.
-There are separate designs for the 3 different trips Acute Angling offers: Blackwater
+wick away moisture.
+There are separate designs for the 3 different trips Acute Angling offers: Blackwater Explorer,

 Brazil Tourism Up in 2016 – Thanks somewhat to the 2016 Summer Olympics